JanHerca/urantiapedia/output/wikijs/en/article/David_Kulieke/Effective_Study_Group_Leadership.md

 We read that:

 > “When the development of the intellectual nature proceeds faster than that of the spiritual, such a situation renders communication with the Thought Adjuster both difficult and dangerous.
-Likewise, overspiritual development tends to produce a fanatical and perverted interpretation of the spirit leadings of the divine indweller.” [[UB 110:6.4](/en/The_Urantia_Book/110#p6_4)]
+Likewise, overspiritual development tends to produce a fanatical and perverted interpretation of the spirit leadings of the divine indweller.” <a id="a155_333"></a>[[UB 110:6.4](/en/The_Urantia_Book/110#p6_4)]

 Balance is the key.